thorchh/FlavorFusion-AndroidCookbookApp/README.md

 ![Android Studio](https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white)

 ## Features

-- Recipe Search: Easily search for recipes based on specific ingredients, titles, and descriptions.
+- 👤 User Accounts with Data Sync: Create user accounts to access your saved recipes from multiple devices.
+Your data will be securely synchronized across all devices, ensuring you never lose your favorite recipes.

-- Recipe Details: Display detailed information about each recipe, including an image, ingredients, and step-by-step instructions.
+- 🔍 Recipe Search: Easily search for recipes based on specific ingredients, titles, and descriptions.

-- Scrollable Recipe List: Browse through a scrollable list of recipes, allowing smooth navigation and exploration.
+- 🏷️🎨 Tagging with Colors: Tag recipes with colours for easy categorization and organization.

-- Shopping List: Create and manage a shopping list for each recipe, complete with checkboxes to mark off ingredients as you shop.
+- ❤️ Favorites: Save your favourite recipes to a dedicated page for quick access.

-- Time and Difficulty Ratings: View estimated cooking time and a difficulty rating for each recipe to help plan your cooking schedule.
+- ✏️ Recipe Editing: Edit and customize existing recipes to suit your preferences.

-- Recipe Rating: Rate recipes based on your cooking experience and provide feedback for other users.
+- 📋 Recipe Details: Display detailed information about each recipe, including an image, ingredients, and step-by-step instructions.

-- Tagging with Colors: Tag recipes with colours for easy categorization and organization.
+- 📜 Scrollable Recipe List: Browse through a scrollable list of recipes, allowing smooth navigation and exploration.

-- Favorites: Save your favourite recipes to a dedicated page for quick access.
+- 🛒 Shopping List: Create and manage a shopping list for each recipe, complete with checkboxes to mark off ingredients as you shop.

-- Recipe Editing: Edit and customize existing recipes to suit your preferences.
+- ⏰🌟 Time and Difficulty Ratings: View estimated cooking time and a difficulty rating for each recipe to help plan your cooking schedule.

-- User Accounts: Create user accounts to access your saved recipes from multiple devices.
+- ⭐ Recipe Rating: Rate recipes based on your cooking experience and provide feedback for other users.

-- Bottom Navigation Bar: Utilize a user-friendly bottom navigation bar to switch between different app sections.
+- 🔼🔽 Bottom Navigation Bar: Utilize a user-friendly bottom navigation bar to switch between different app sections.

 ## Technical Documentation
 In this section, you'll find an overview of the technical documentation related to the development and implementation of the Android Cookbook App.